 If you’re into BMX mountain biking and you are looking for BMX mountain bike helmets, or you just want something a little more stylish check out Bell Segment Multi-Sport Helmet or TSG Evolution Helmet which look simpler and are similar to a skateboarding helmet.
 If you ride a lot, and do high intensity riding you might prefer something more minimal, with ventilation like the Schwinn Youth Thrasher Helmet.

 - CPSC sticker – In the US, adult bicycle helmets must have the CPSC (Consumer Product Safety Commission) inside the helmet..
 Other countries might have their own regulatory quality mark.

 - The right fit – Your bike helmet should have the right size and to fit you properly.
 Not only will you not want to wear a helmet that is not comfortable, but it also won’t protect your head during a fall!
-Still at the shop, put the helmet on and adjust straps and then try to tear it off your head.
+Still at the shop, but the helmet on and adjust straps and then try to tear it off your head.
 It should stay in place.

 - Ventilation holes – Anyone who has cycled on a roaring hot summer day can appreciate good ventilation on a helmet!
 Ventilation and sweat control are critical.
-There are several solutions for making a well ventilated helmet with good air flow without making too many holes (for example, making larger front vents).
-For the best sweat control I can strongly recommend wearing a good helmet Liner) under your helmet, but never a hat or anything thick.
+There are several solutions for making a well-ventilated helmet with good airflow without making too many holes (for example, making larger front vents).
+For the best sweat control, I can strongly recommend wearing a good helmet Liner) under your helmet, but never a hat or anything thick.

 4 Things to Avoid